-- An asthma inhaler is an example of a product that contains both a drug and a drug delivery device.
-Such a product would be regulated primarily as a drug as it achieves its medical purpose by pharmaceutical means.
-The inhaler would additionally have to satisfy the requirements of a device. - Stents used to stabilise damaged arteries are often supplied impregnated with anticlotting or other drugs.
+An asthma inhaler is an example of a product that contains both a drug and a drug delivery device.
+Such a product would be regulated primarily as a drug since it achieves its medical purpose by pharmaceutical means.
+The inhaler would additionally have to satisfy the requirements of a device.

+Stents used to stabilise damaged arteries are often supplied impregnated with anti-clotting or other drugs.
 Such products are more likely to be regulated as devices as their primary purpose or mode of action is to provide a structural support for the artery.
 However, the drug could not be used in the device without marketing authorisation under the drug regulations.

-- A breath test, used to determine the presence of Helicobacter pylori, associated with stomach ulcers, is an example of a diagnostic product involving separate drug and device components.
-To perform the test, a patient swallows some isotopically (e.g. 13C or 14C) labelled urea, which is then metabolised by the organism, releasing CO2.
-A sample of the breath is taken and analysed for the presence of labelled CO2.
-The sampling kit consists of the labelled urea, which is a drug; a sampling straw, which is a device; and a sample container, which would be considered an in-vitro diagnostic (IVD) medical device under EU definitions.
-Other examples of diagnostic drug products used in conjunction with medical devices include dyes administered to visualise blocked veins and arteries. - Ultrasound and X-ray equipment are examples of diagnostic medical devices.
-In-vitro medical devices are distinguished from other diagnostic medical devices, in that a specimen must first of all be removed from the donor.
-A device worn by a diabetic that continually monitors their glucose via a non-invasive method (near-infra-red energy emissions) would be just regulated as a medical device, whereas a glucosemonitoring device that used a lancet to obtain a blood sample would be an IVD. - Finally, a test kit for analysing specimens without a medical purpose would fall outside the regulations.
+A breath test used to determine the presence of Helicobacter pylori, associated with stomach ulcers is an example of a diagnostic product involving separate drug and device components.
+To perform the test, a patient swallows some labelled urea, which is then metabolised by the micro organism, releasing CO_2 .
+A sample of the breath is taken and analysed for the presence of labelled CO_2 .
+The sampling kit consists of the labelled urea, which is a drug; a sampling straw, which is a device; and a sample container, which would be considered an IVD medical device under EU definitions.
+Other examples of diagnostic drug products used in conjunction with medical devices include dyes administered to visualise blocked veins and arteries.

+Ultrasound and X-ray equipment are examples of diagnostic medical devices.
+In vitro medical devices are distinguished from other diagnostic medical devices, in that a specimen must first of all be removed from the donor.
+A device worn by a diabetic that continually monitors their glucose via a non-invasive method (near IR energy emissions) would be just regulated as a medical device, whereas a glucose-monitoring device that used a lancet to obtain a blood sample would be an IVD.

+Finally, a test kit for analysing specimens without a medical purpose would fall outside the regulations.
 For example, a test for therapeutic drug monitoring would be regulated as an IVD.
-However, a test could use the same technology for detecting a drug of abuse, but would be outside the scope of the regulations if it were only supplied for forensic testing.
+However, a test could use the same technology for detecting a drug of abuse but would be outside the scope of the regulations if it is only supplied for forensic testing.